Volodyasp/GD_AI_Intro_for_Engineering/README.md

 # 🤖 AI SQL Assistant & Data Generator

-A simple yet powerful tool powered by **Google Gemini 2.5** that helps you generate test data for databases and query them using natural language.
+A simple tool that helps you generate test data for databases and query them using natural language.

 ---